Missouri License Reinstatement

 Hearings are conducted both informally and formally by the Secretary of State.
 A formal hearing is required in the following circumstances:

-- To cancel or modify a revocation or suspension order
+To cancel or modify a revocation or suspension order

-- To reinstate a license resulting from multiple DUIs
+To reinstate a license resulting from multiple DUIs

-- To reinstate an out-of-state license
+To reinstate an out-of-state license

-- In order to apply for a Restricted Driving Permit (RDP) after a Monitored Device Driving Permit (MDDP)
+To apply for a Restricted Driving Permit (RDP) after a Monitored Device Driving Permit (MDDP)

 Documents Required for a Missouri License Reinstatement